Gabriella-Smriti/cybersecurity-portfolio/Passive-Network-Footprint-Analysis/README.md

 A passive reconnaissance assessment was conducted on www.qua.clothing using publicly available information.
 DNS records, domain registration details, certificate transparency data, and web technologies were examined to understand the organization's public network footprint.
 The target utilizes managed hosting services and modern web technologies.
-No critical information exposure or obvious misconfigurations were identified through passive reconnaissance.
+No publicly observable indicators of misconfiguration were identified through passive reconnaissance.

 ------------------------------------------------------------
  3. DNS RECORDS
 ------------------------------------------------------------

 A record(s):       23.227.38.74
 MX record(s):      Not identified
 NS record(s):      Not identified
 TXT record(s):     Not identified
 Other notable:     No additional publicly accessible DNS
-                   records of significance were identified.
+                   records of significance were
+                   identified.

 ------------------------------------------------------------
  4. WHOIS